aiplanethub/introduction-to-powerbi/visualize-data/1981-Visuals in Power BI.md

 * Line Charts

-Line charts are one of the most-used and recognised charts to display data.
+Line charts are one of the most-used and recognized charts to display data.
 The data points are connected by a straight line with each of the points in the line corresponding to a data value.
 Line charts are best used to measure trends over a period of time.

 ![Screenshot (937).png](https://dphi-live.s3.amazonaws.com/media_uploads/Screenshot_937_ea2ab5b3210d4bfcb5adfedd0468090e.png)